HematejaAluru/Myntra_Hackerramp_Contest_Phase1/README.md

 ## Prerequisites:
 1. Download the trained BeautyGAN model weights from this link : https://drive.google.com/drive/folders/1J8vjyjaikPAXF9ln-2zvT8xkbM4c7QyM?usp=sharing  and make sure you are logged in into your google account

-2. Place these weights in "model" folder
+2. Place these weights in "/BeautyGan/BeautyGAN/model" folder (You have to create the folder)

 ## Usage:
 You can use the driver code given in the Myntra_Virtual_Makeup_Tryon.ipynb